Patriotic education in China: Background

-The Chinese Nationalist-bent of the PEC was not immediately guaranteed in the aftermath of the Tiananmen Square Protests however.
+The Chinese Nationalist-bent of the patriotic education campaign was not immediately guaranteed in the aftermath of the Tiananmen Square Protests however.
 While consensus existed within the Party regarding the need for a more targeted political education of the younger generation in order to foster increased support for the CPP, two party factions, the conservatives and the reformists, emerged with competing ideological visions of the legitimisation strategy that should be employed in youth political education.
 Both factions agreed that Marxism–Leninism and Mao Zedong Thought no longer served to sufficiently legitimise CCP rule, yet while the conservative faction argued for a strengthening of the position of Maoist ideology in political education, the reformist faction, led by Deng Xiaoping, saw Chinese Nationalism as the solution.

-Ultimately, the Patriotic Education Campaign was one of the Communist Party's key initiatives emerging from the 1990 National Morality Conference.
+Ultimately, the patriotic education campaign was one of the Communist Party's key initiatives emerging from the 1990 National Morality Conference.
 The Conference and Campaign both reflected a view that failures of moral education had allowed the emergence of the Student Movement which had culminated in the Tiananmen protests.
 As such, the party endorsed a plan to reinvigorate educational moralising in order to prevent further subversive youth movements.

-The Patriotic Education Campaign was commenced following a period of relative political stability in the post-Tiananmen years and Deng Xiaoping's Southern Tour of 1992.
+The patriotic education campaign was commenced following a period of relative political stability in the post-Tiananmen years and Deng Xiaoping's Southern Tour of 1992.
 It was to become an extensive youth education campaign that primarily targeted school students and intellectuals.
-The Chinese Central Propaganda Department published “The Outline for Conducting Patriotic Education” on 6 September 1994, codifying the CCP's vision for education in patriotism.
+The Chinese Central Propaganda Department published "The Outline for Conducting Patriotic Education" on 6 September 1994, codifying the CCP's vision for education in patriotism.

 Content and administration

-Following the legitimacy crisis suffered by the CCP in 1989, the Patriotic Education Campaign was instituted to reorient the party's ideological position and foster a new wave of Chinese Nationalism.
+Following the legitimacy crisis suffered by the CCP in 1989, the patriotic education campaign was instituted to reorient the party's ideological position and foster a new wave of Chinese Nationalism.
 The new nationalism of the campaign was proffered in direct opposition to Marxism–Leninism which had been the guiding ideology of the Mao era, and was now largely considered outmoded by party elites.

-The Patriotic Education Campaign included three main components.
-The first was the institutionalisation of patriotic education, the second involved reforms in history education, and the third was the large-scale construction of ‘patriotic education sites.’
+The patriotic education campaign included three main components.
+The first was the institutionalisation of patriotic education, the second involved reforms in history education, and the third was the large-scale construction of 'patriotic education sites.'

-Institutionalisation of Patriotic Education
+Institutionalisation of patriotic education

-The first arm of the Patriotic Education Campaign sought to modernise official CCP discourses, to reflect the party's vision of itself as the key defender of Chinese national interests and invigorator of the nation.
+The first arm of the patriotic education campaign sought to modernise official CCP discourses, to reflect the party's vision of itself as the key defender of Chinese national interests and invigorator of the nation.
 The change was operationalised through measures such as directives requiring the People's Daily, the official media outlet of the CCP, to increase use of patriotic rhetoric.

-The CCP sought to create a favourable social environment for the PEC and promoted its ideals through all available propaganda streams including books, magazines, newspapers, television and radio programs, film, visual art and mass rallies.
+The CCP sought to create a favourable social environment for the patriotic education campaign and promoted its ideals through all available propaganda streams including books, magazines, newspapers, television and radio programs, film, visual art and mass rallies.
 Additionally, mass displays of patriotic sentiment were organised for traditional holidays such as the Lunar New Year, the National Day, Labour Day, Army Day, the Party's Birthday and Children's Day.